 Calculating Your Gross Profit Margin

 To calculate the Gross Profit Margin for an auto repair shop, you need to know the total revenue generated from parts sales and the total cost of those parts.
-Once you have this information, you can use the following formula:
+Plug that into this formula:

 Gross Profit Margin = (Revenue - Cost of Goods Sold) / Revenue x 100